gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Creates a protection template for Azure Information Protection.

 ### [Clear-AipServiceDoNotTrackUserGroup](Clear-AipServiceDoNotTrackUserGroup.md)
-Clears the group for the users who must not be tracked by Azure Information Protection.
+**Classic client only.** Clears the group for the users who must not be tracked by Azure Information Protection.

 ### [Clear-AipServiceSuperUserGroup](Clear-AipServiceSuperUserGroup.md)
 Removes the super user group for Azure Information Protection.